Top 12 Hong Kong Tourist Attractions And Travel Guide

 Capacity: 55,000

-Also Check: Best Places to Stay in Hong Kong
+Also Check: Best Serviced Apartments in Hong Kong to Stay

 6. Wong Tai Sin Temple